oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - User-Transferred Session Data Pattern: In the first pattern, the user initiates the authorization process with the authorization server by copying information from the Initiating Device to the Authorization Device, before authorizing an action.
 By transferring the data from the Initiating Device to the Authorization Device, the user transfers the authorization session.
 For example the user may read a code displayed on the Initiating Device and enter it on the Authorization Device, or they may scan a QR code displayed in the Initiating Device with the Authorization Device.
 The Device Authorization Grant ([@RFC8628]) is an example of a cross-device flow that follow this pattern.
 - Backchannel-Transferred Session Pattern: In the second pattern, the OAuth client on the Initiating Device is responsible for transferring the session and initiating authorization on the Authorization Device via a backchannel with the Authorization Server.
 For example the user may attempt an online purchase on an Initiating Device (e.g. a personal computer) and receive an authorization request on their Authentication Device (e.g. mobile phone).
 The Client Initiated Backchannel Authentication [@CIBA] is an example of a cross-device flow that follow this pattern.
 - User-Transferred Authorization Data Pattern: In the third pattern, the OAuth client on the Initiating Device triggers the authorization request via a backchannel with the Authorization Server.
-Authorization data (e.g. an authorization code) is displayed on the Authorization Device, which the user enters on the Initiating Device.
-For example the user may attempt to access data in an enterprise application and receive an authorization code on their Authentication Device (e.g. mobile phone) that they enter on Initiating Device.
+Authorization data (e.g. a 6 digit authorization code) is displayed on the Authorization Device, which the user enters on the Initiating Device.
+For example the user may attempt to access data in an enterprise application and receive a 6 digit authorization code on their Authentication Device (e.g. mobile phone) that they enter on Initiating Device.

 ## User-Transferred Session Data Pattern
 The Device Authorization Grant ([@RFC8628]) is an example of a cross-device flow that relies on the user copying information from the Initiating Device to the Authorization Device.
 The figure below shows a typical example of this flow: